Nostrum.Cache.PresenceCache behaviour (nostrum v0.11.0-dev)

 Writing your own presence cache

-As with the other caches, the presence cache API consists of two parts:
+As with the other caches, the presence cache API consists of three parts:

 • The functions that nostrum calls, such as create/1 or update/1.
 These do not create any objects in the Discord API, they are purely created to update the cached data from data that Discord sends us.
 If you want to create objects on Discord, use the functions exposed by Nostrum.Api instead.

-• the QLC query handle for read operations, c:query_handle/0, and
+• the callbacks for read operations, also documented in this module, and

 • the child_spec/1 callback for starting the cache under a supervisor.